AdobeDocs/journey-optimizer-b2b.en/help/user/content/fragments.md

 >[!IMPORTANT]
 >
->Any fragment that is currently IN USE by any email or email template cannot be deleted.
+>Any fragment that is currently in use by any email or email template cannot be deleted.

 References are displayed according to category: _Email_ or _Email template_.
-Emails in Journey Optimizer B2B Edition are embedded and authored within journeys, so the parent journey of the email that uses the fragment is displayed in references.
+Emails in Journey Optimizer B2B Edition are embedded and authored within account journeys, so the parent journey of the email that uses the fragment is displayed in references.

-Clicking the link directs you to the corresponding email or email template where the fragment is used.
+Click the link to open the corresponding email or email template where the fragment is used.

 ## Delete fragments

-Any fragment that is currently IN USE by any email or email template cannot be deleted, so ensure that you check the used-by references before initiating a fragment removal.
+Any fragment that is currently in use by any email or email template cannot be deleted, so ensure that you check the _used-by_ references before initiating a fragment removal.
 Also, a removal cannot be undone, so check before initiating a delete action.

 You can delete a fragment using either of the following methods: